BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 **persistent**, **static**

 Kills all mobs of given type at the location.
-First argument is the [type of the mob](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html).
+First argument is the <a href="https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html" target="_blank">type of the mob</a>.
 Next argument is the location.
 Third argument is the radius around the location, in which the mobs must be to get killed.
 You can also specify `name:` argument, followed by the name of the mob which should get killed.
 All `_` characters will be replaced with spaces.
 If you want to kill only mobs that have been marked using the spawn mob event use `marked:`